 as $n \to \infty$, if and only if $n \, (p(n))^{\gamma} \to \infty$ and $n^{2}(1 - p(n)) \to \infty$; and $\rN(0,1)$ is the standard normal. \end{theorem}

 \begin{remark} We do not require the full strength of the result.
-When $p = p(n)$ is constant in $n$, $J(n, p)$ reduces to $G(n, p)$.
-Note that $\gamma$ is one half of the largest average degree across all subgraphs $G'$ of $G$ (which may arise for $G$ itself).
-For the eight subgraphs in Figure \ref{fig:motif_notation}, it is easy to see that $\gamma > 0$, and that $n \, p^{\gamma} \to \infty$ if $p \neq 0$, and $n^{2}(1 - p) \to \infty$ if $p \neq 1$.
-When $p = 0$ (set of isolated nodes) or $p = 1$ (complete graph), there is no variation in the subgraph count, and the result does not hold. \end{remark}
+Note that $\gamma>0$ for each of the subgraphs that we consider, where $\gamma$ is one half of the largest average degree across all subgraphs $G'$ of $G$.
+If we assume that $p=p(n)$ is $O(1)$ and does not go to zero with $n$, which is supported by our real-world data (Figure \ref{fig:density_WN_2013_4}), then the theorem holds.
+When $p = p(n)$ is constant in $n$, then $J(n, p)$ reduces to $G(n, p)$.
+If $p = 0$ (a set of isolated nodes) or $p = 1$ (a complete graph), there is no variation in the subgraph count, and the result does not hold. \end{remark}